tsabaia/headunit-revived/README.md

 - Go to your phones wifi settings and search for your IP-Address eg: 192.168.1.25
 - Open Headunit Revived and click on the wireless button
 - Add the IP-Address of your phone and click on it to start Android Auto
+- IMPORTANT: In my tests it only works, if your phone is unlocked AND shows the Android Auto settings page!
+Otherwise it won't connect

 ### Known Issues
 - Often the wireless connection won't start.
 I need more debugging why